cohesity/SecAdvisory/README.md

 #### Discoverer
 Cohesity acknowledges the efforts of Karlsruhe Institute of Technology researcher Thorsten Tuellmann who identified the vulnerability and participated in its responsible disclosure.

-Software downloads are available here: http://downloads.cohesity.com If you have any questions, please reach out to Cohesity Support.

-email: support@cohesity.com